nembrinj/protofablab/2025/projects/Group103/README.md

 ## Abstract

+- Leave for the end to simply summarize the whole thing into a few sentences

 ## Introduction

-In [Le Train](https://www.opus89-collectif.com/en-creation.html) by Joséphine de Weck, hope appears only briefly—fragile, fleeting, and easily lost.
+In [Le Train](https://www.opus89-collectif.com/en-creation.html) by Joséphine de Weck, hope appears only briefly; fragile, fleeting, and easily lost.
 Ball-E was created as a robotic stage companion that supports this atmosphere through light and repetition rather than narration or action.
 Positioned in the background, the robot continuously collects and launches illuminated balls, releasing short arcs of light that recall fireflies or shooting stars: momentary glimmers of hope in an otherwise dark space.

 At the same time, the endless cycle of collecting and throwing evokes the myth of Sisyphus.
-The robot’s task never resolves; meaning emerges through repetition and persistence rather than progress.
+The robot's task never resolves; meaning emerges through repetition and persistence rather than progress.
 Imperfect motion, visible effort, and mechanical delay are not errors but expressive qualities that align the system with the emotional undercurrent of the play.

 Technically, Ball-E combines mechanical design, embedded electronics, and computer vision to autonomously detect illuminated objects, move toward them, and launch them back into the environment.

+- Add contributions

 This repository documents the design and development of the prototype, exploring how simple autonomous systems can contribute to mood, symbolism, and dramaturgy in theatrical contexts.

+- List the content with links to the titles ( leave for the end)

 ## System Overview

-Ball-E is an autonomous robotic sytem designed to repeatedly collect and project illumintaed balls in a theatrical dark environment.
-The system integrates mechanical, electronic and software components oto create a continuous loop of perception, movement and collection and propulsion.
+Ball-E is an autonomous robotic sytem designed to repeatedly collect and shoot illumintaed balls in a theatrical dark environment.
+The system integrates mechanical, electronic and software components to create a continuous loop of perception, movement, and collection and propulsion.

 So conceptually, the robot performs two core actions:

 - Detect and move to illuminated balls